Streaming

-The 12 Biggest Changes Daisy Jones & The Six Made From The Book
+The 20 Biggest Changes Daisy Jones & The Six Made From The Book

 Every time a hit book is adapted into a movie or TV show, there are always some changes, which always spark an inevitable discourse about whether the adaptation added interesting new layers to the source material... or glossed over an important detail that readers thought needed to be included.
 Daisy Jones & the Six is no different.
 The Prime Video series is a mostly faithful page-to-screen adaptation of Taylor Jenkins Reid’s 2019 novel, but anyone who read the book will notice a few pretty notable changes.
 Here are all the major differences between the Daisy Jones & the Six show and the book.

-Spoiler alert: This post contains spoilers from the first six episodes of Daisy Jones & the Six.
+Spoiler alert: This post contains spoilers from throughout Daisy Jones & the Six.
 The new series follows the dramatic, scandalous rise of the fictional rock band Daisy Jones & the Six throughout their heyday in the ’70s.
 Not only does it bring iconic characters from the book to life, it also puts actual music to the hit songs that previously only existed as lyrics in the novel.
 While the overarching story of Daisy Jones and Billy Dunne’s tumultuous relationship is taken straight from the book, the series does leave out a few big things that were on the pages... and adds some new details as well.

 1. Pete’s Missing

-Billy Dunne’s band is called The Six, but in the TV series, there are only five members.
+Billy Dunne’s band is called the Six, but in the TV series, there are only five members.
 That’s because the show completely erased Pete Loving.
 In the book, Pete is the group’s bassist and Eddie’s chill older brother.
-It’s not too surprising for the show to get rid of Pete — he isn’t really central to any of the drama in the book, mostly staying out of conflict and fawning over his girlfriend Jenny — but it did mean the series had to kind of awkwardly side-step why the band chose to name themselves The Six.
+It’s not too surprising for the show to get rid of Pete — he isn’t really central to any of the drama in the book, mostly staying out of conflict and fawning over his girlfriend Jenny — but it did mean the series had to kind of awkwardly side-step why the band chose to name themselves the Six.

 2. Daisy’s Parents